cahabadecisionlogic/cahabadecisionlogic.github.io/README.md

 **Project Type:** Professional Services Master Budget & Capacity Optimization Model
 **Core Objective:** Model a complex milestone cash-flow lifecycle, identify a hard 160-hour monthly labor bottleneck, and simulate three competing scaling strategies for an engineering firm.

-### 1. The Operational Reality (The Capacity Crisis)
+###  The Strategic Simulation Dashboard (Capacity vs. Cash Flow)
-The firm hits a critical wall in June due to heavy project demand.
-Below is the live dashboard visual demonstrating the operational strain on principal labor hours across three distinct strategic choices . . .
+The firm faces a dual challenge: hitting a critical wall in June due to a hard 160-hour principal labor cap, and navigating a severe near-term margin squeeze introduced by step-fixed overhead when trying to hire staff.

-### 2. The Financial Trajectory (The Overhead Squeeze)
-While expanding staff solves the labor crisis, it introduces a severe near-term margin squeeze due to step-fixed overhead.
-This trend line captures the H1 trajectory, proving that a value-based premium pricing model optimizes short-term cash flow more effectively:
+Below is a snapshot of the live executive dashboard capturing the complete operational and financial reality in a single view.
+The interactive toggle instantly recalculates the firm's profile across three distinct strategic choices.
+The visual contrast in the charts proves that while delegating work to a junior engineer completely clears the physical burnout crisis, a value-based premium pricing model actually optimizes short-term cash flow more effectively without expanding fixed infrastructure.

 ![Dashboard](./Cahaba_Structural_Engineering_Simulation_render.PNG)